Application Deadline: Tuesday, December 22, 2015 at 11:59 pm

 - If you have been advised by the Office of Student Affairs in the School of Nursing to follow a different prerequisites course plan, please contact one of our undergraduate advisors via email@example.com prior to submitting your application.

 Because we don’t have the opportunity to meet or interview all of our applicants personally, we ask that you help us get to know you better through the required essays.
 Please read the questions carefully, and limit your responses to the lengths we’ve indicated.

-Your essay document is to be double-spaced in at least font size 11.
+Your essay document is to be double-spaced in at least font size 11 with 1″ margins.
 Your essays are to be in one document with a page break between each essay.
 Your full legal name should be at the top of each page.
 Please number each essay or identify it to the question.
 You are allowed a maximum of 2 pages per essay (6 pages total).
 Once you have selected SAVE you will have the option to view or remove the essay.
 Please make sure you have uploaded the correct document.
 If you attempt to upload more than one document (i.e. save a separate document for each essay) only the last document uploaded will be saved.

 Each essay question may contain multiple parts so be sure to address all components.
 Carefully check your essays for spelling and grammar.
 Your ability to communicate will be evident in your essays.
 By signing the statement at the end of application, you verify that the essays are your own and were written by you.

 - Failure to adhere to the formatting guidelines may result in your application being considered incomplete.

 - Failure to submit the two required essays may result in your application being considered incomplete.

 - Why have you chosen to pursue a career in nursing and what are your professional goals?
 What are the skills and talents you possess that will contribute to your future work as a nurse?
 If you are a second degree student, also discuss why nursing is a better career choice at this time in your life.